Employing Continuous Integration inspired workflows for benchmarking of scientific software -- a use case on numerical cut cell quadrature: Introduction

 \subsection{Benchmarks and Continuous Integration}

 In the scope of this paper, we define the term \emph{benchmarking} as the performance evaluation and comparison of different algorithms or implementations for a specific problem.
-This evaluation and comparison typically involve a set of test cases, resp. \emph{benchmark problems}.
+This evaluation and comparison typically involve a set of test cases, i.e., \emph{benchmark problems}.

 In research software development, a common observation is that even small benchmarking projects quickly escalate in terms of complexity and effort.
 Furthermore, it is often observed that benchmark projects commonly require several iteration steps: Even if significant thought has been invested into the design at the outset, new aspects and questions usually arise after the planned tests have been completed, which then need to be addressed.
-This typically requires the re-execution of many tests.
+The corresponding adaptations typically require the re-execution of many tests.
 Since the parameter space of a cooperative benchmark is -- in a simplified sense -- the Cartesian product of the set of test candidates (in our case, the set of numerical libraries selected for comparison) times the set of test cases (in our case, the set of numerical integration problems we choose to solve), the workload grows in quadratic fashion.

-Such a cumbersome process can be significantly simplified by using a high degree of automation, and development of the benchmarking process in an \emph{agile} manner.
-In this work, we aim to provide guidelines and best practices for benchmarking of computational scientific software, employing Continuous Integration (CI) tools and practices.
-Although our approach was developed for a specific use case, the underlying principles are general and applicable across different projects.
+Therefore, the manual execution of benchmarks can become a very cumbersome process.
+This is especially true since most of the time, after the first execution of the entire benchmarks, one typically finds that the test cases might be changed or new test cases are added, which then require the re-execution of all tests.
+To overcome this, a high degree of automation is required, which allows the development of the benchmarking process in an \emph{agile}, iterative manner.